-Operating in the deep UV, very high energies can be deposited onto samples.
+Operating in the deep UV can lead to very high energies being deposited onto samples.
 This can result in damage which consequently degrades the spectra obtained as the target material is degraded.
 Immunoglobulin (IgG), which is known to be relatively prone to UV degradation, was examined using ODIN to assess this effect and the effect of ODIN.

 IgG is a common type of antibody found in 75 % of serum antibodies within humans.
 IgG has been previously measured by a number of authors working within the deep UV Raman field and thus is an excellent material to assess the instrument’s ability.
 For this experiment, the sample concentration of IgG was 1 mg/ml in water.

 The data was acquired using 30 second integration times and an average of 10 frames to extract the spectra.
 The ODIN HES spectrometer design allows for a larger spot to be deposited at the target, reducing power density (600 µm diameter in this case).

 IgG spectra were obtained in three different measurement conditions:

 - Static; such that the same region of the sample was continuously exposed to the laser

 - Rotating; with the sample rotating, tracing an approx. 15mm circle over the sample surface

 - Rotating and linearly translating, as above with the addition of a 15mm ‘to-and-fro’ linear motion to ensure no part of the sample had extended laser exposure.